Complete Traceability Multimedia Fingerprinting Codes Resistant to Averaging Attack and Adversarial Noise with Optimal Rate: Lower bound on the rate of light complete traceability codes

 By Hoeffding's inequality~\cite{hoeffding1994probability}

 Define $S=[\lfloor\frac{q/2-\sqrt{q\ln q}}{q/d}\rfloor, \lfloor\frac{q/2+\sqrt{q\ln q}}{q/d}\rfloor]$.
 Then we can estimate $P$ as follows

 \end{proof}

-To estimate a mathematical expectation $E$ of a number of bad pairs of coalitions we iterate over all $< M^{q+r}$ pairs of coalitions having sizes $q$ and $r$ and over all possible amounts $L<T$ of good rows.
+To estimate a mathematical expectation $E$ of the number of minimal bad pairs of coalitions we iterate over all $< M^{q+r}$ pairs of coalitions having sizes $q$ and $r$, $q>r$, all pairs of non-intersecting coalitions of size $q$, and over all possible amounts $L<2T+1$ of good rows.

 where